Periodic Event-triggered Control for Incrementally Quadratic Nonlinear Systems: Conclusion

 \section{Conclusion}

-This paper investigated periodic event-triggered control design for nonlinear systems subject to disturbances.
-Sufficient conditions that ensure the closed-loop system input-to-state stable were proposed for state feedback and observer-based output feedback controllers, respectively.
-LMI-based sufficient conditions for PETC design for incrementally quadratic nonlinear systems were also proposed.
-For all the cases considered, the sampling period and triggering functions were provided explicitly.
+This paper investigated periodic event-triggered control design for nonlinear systems subject to disturbances using the impulsive system approach.
+Sufficient conditions were proposed to ensure the resulting closed-loop system input-to-state stable using state feedback and observer-based output feedback controllers, respectively.
+LMI-based sufficient conditions for the PETC design of incrementally quadratic nonlinear systems were also proposed.
+For all the cases considered, the sampling period and the triggering functions were given explicitly.